 A seeker of religious and philosophical truth, but rarely at rest in a single set of beliefs.

 bandesha-4 in 6th-from-swakshetra indicates a next-step development of principled understanding which is motivated by conflict (6) with the ritual routines and rhythms of one's birth-culture.
-May quarrel with religious roots customs or explore alternative doctrinal paradigms in a somewhat adversarial quest for higher meaning.
+May quarrel with customary acts of piety, rhythmic folkways, ancient patterns, and established cultural norms or explore alternative doctrinal paradigms in a somewhat adversarial quest for higher meaning.

 Tendency to need to break free of the roots culture in pursuit of the next step in one's development, and that next step is often a new paradigm of belief that is not well matched to the parents' cultural grounding.